nicholasbierman/instantsearch-app/README.md

 ## Filtering data
 - nba-teams: `["location", "score"]`
--nba-players: `["team", "points"]`
+- nba-players: `["team", "points"]`

-<p>While I did not want to include these properties in `searchableAttributes`, I improved the search experience and let users fine-tune their query by including them in `attributesForFaceting` at indexing time.
-I chose not to use the `filterOnly` method because I needed to include counts of each facet value on the frontend with the `RefinementList` widget.</p>
+<p>While I did not want to include these properties in <code>searchableAttributes</code>, I improved the search experience and let users fine-tune their query by including them in <code>attributesForFaceting</code> at indexing time.
+I chose not to use the <code>filterOnly</code> method because I needed to include counts of each facet value on the frontend with the `RefinementList` widget.</p>

 ## Custom Ranking
 - nba-teams: `["desc(score)"]`